rsvp/fecon235/README.md

   economists, the best reference for getting started is the Quantitative Economics site by Thomas [Sargent].

-* We rely primarily on Python, especially the IPython notebook and pandas packages.
+* We rely primarily on Python, especially the Jupyter notebook and pandas packages.
 The code is designed to be cross-platform for users, however, for developers we assume a Linux environment.
   R code may be used as needed, usually indirectly within wrappers.